 DAY 3: DAVAO CITY

-After an hour boat ride, I arrived in Sta.
+After an hour’s boat ride, I arrived in Sta.
 Ana Wharf.
-I started my city tour as soon as I got off the boat to fully enjoy the remaining time I still have in Davao.
+I started my city tour as soon as I got off the boat to fully enjoy the remaining time I still had in Davao.

 RAMON MAGSAYSAY PARK

 Just a few meters away from the port, I walked toward Ramon Magsaysay Park as the first destination of my Davao City trip.
 A simple park with a memorial statue of the late President Ramon Magsaysay.

 From the park, I rode a jeep going to downtown Davao.
 Located near the City Hall.
 San Pedro Cathedral is one of the Jubilee Churches in the Philippines.
 I took the time to kneel and pray.